ramkirank/ThesisPython_abaqus/README.md

 This code was used for ABAQUS scripting.
 Data from ODB files was extracted through ODB Access module in python.
-This code would analyse ODB data(ABAQUS output file) and modify input to run next simulations ABAQUS.
+This code would analyse ODB data(ABAQUS output file) and modify input to run next simulations in ABAQUS.
 This code had saved us time by generating hundreds of simulations automatically.